 Sien Moon, President, has been involved with KCT and its predecessor organization since her children first appeared on stage in 2009.
 After graduating from the University of Tennessee, Sien spent ten years climbing the BellSouth corporate ladder, eventually retiring to raise twins Bethany and Wheeler.
-Her long history of community service includes her current membership on the University of Tennessee Alumni Association Women’s Council and the UT Alliance of Women Philanthropists.
-In the rare time she isn’t at KCT, Sien enjoys spending time with her husband David on their east Knox County farm.
+Sien has volunteered for various community organizations including the Bijou Theatre, Knoxville Museum of Art, Dogwood Arts Festival, Ijams Nature Center, Junior Achievement, American Heart Association, Clarence Brown Theatre, and many others.
+She has chaired many community events and fundraisers including Zoo Knoxville’s Zoofari.
+Sien has served on the Board of Directors of Junior League of Knoxville, Big Brothers Big Sisters of the Tennessee Valley, and the University of Tennessee Alumni Association Women’s Council.
+She is a member of the UT Alliance of Women Philanthropists, Town and Country Garden Club, Junior League of Knoxville, and the Nine O’clock Cotillion.
+In the rare time she isn’t at KCT, Sien enjoys spending time with her husband David and children Bethany and Wheeler.

 Todd Trivette, President Elect, is a Knoxville native who has been an active supporter of KCT since 2013 when his oldest son, Grant, made his stage debut.
 He is a graduate of the University of Tennessee and has been in the Technology industry for 19 years.
 He currently serves as the Sr. Director of Software Engineering and Product Development for Jewelry Television where he has worked since 2003.
 Todd is an outdoors enthusiast, but mostly enjoys spending time with his wife, Karen and their two boys, Grant and Baron.